 One of the most important lessons of Ramadan is to be able to feel empathy for those who have less than we do, especially in relation to food.
 This should encourage us to also commit to living a much simpler and less wasteful lifestyle, as we shed the excesses of our lives to become closer to God during this blessed month of fasting.
-We need to remember though, that ridding ourselves of this excess has benefits in this world as well as the Next one.
+We need to remember though, that ridding ourselves of this excess has benefits in this world as well as in the Hereafter.

 The runaway growth in consumption in the past 50 years is putting unbearable strains on the environment.
 It is we, human beings, who are the culprits.
 In particular, it is we, consumers in the industrialized world, who contribute most to global warming.
 Rampant consumption and wastefulness drive production, which creates the endless demand for energy, which in turn causes global warming.